 Filling your car with petrol (or gas) is not quite the same as the UK.

 First of all, you will need to know what kind of fuel to fill up with.
-The majority cars will take unleaded gas.
+The majority of cars will take unleaded gas.
 Because fuel is so cheap in the States, Americans don’t worry much about fuel economy and so diesel isn’t so popular.
-If you’re unsure, contact your rental company.
+If you’re unsure, speak to your rental company.

 When you arrive at the pump, there is usually an option to pay by credit card.
 That option is no good to us Brits though, as they ask you to enter a zip code.
-Zip codes differ from our postal codes, which means we aren’t given the option of entering letters.
-Instead, we have to go into the shop and pay.
+Zip codes only require numbers so there is no option for us of entering letters.
+Instead, we have to go into the shop and pay before we start to fill.
 This takes a bit of guesswork, as we have no idea how much fuel we actually need to buy!
 As I said earlier, an average size car will take around $40-$50 to fill.
 So pay your money, and then back out to the car.

+Then begin filling like you do back at home.
 The pump will cut out once your money runs out or your car is full.
 If it’s the latter, you need to head back to the shop and get a refund.
-Personally, I find it a little embarrassing, but I’m not sure how common an occurrence it is.
+Personally, I find it a little embarrassing, but I’m sure many visitors do it.

 I hope this post about renting a car and filling up in Orlando, Florida is useful.
 If you have any questions or anything to add, please comment below.